Coloring pages, crafts, printables and puzzles for kids from Activity Village

 Going To Boston

-A simple game, quick and easy to learn, which gives children plenty of practise at addition (or multiplication)
+A well known and easy to learn dice game which gives children plenty of adding practice.

 Mountain

-This game may be familiar already - it is certainly an old favorite from my childhood.
-It can be enjoyed by any number and age of child and needs nothing but a scrap of paper, a pencil and a die.
+Mouse may be familiar already - it is certainly an old favourite from my childhood.
+It can be enjoyed by any number and age of child and needs nothing but a scrap of paper, a pencil and a die (or you can use our optional printable sheet).
+Download our printable below if you wish.

 Number Chicks